Best External Heart Rate Monitors iMore 2020

 - Best for Accuracy: Polar H10 Heart Rate Monitor

-- Best for Long Runs: Scosche Rhythm24
+- Best for Runners: Scosche Rhythm24

 - Best for Cyclists: Wahoo TICKR FIT Heart Rate Monitor Armband

-Best for Most: Scosche Rhythm+ monitor armband
+Best for Most: Scosche Rhythm+ Monitor Armband

 The water-resistant (IP67) device connects to an adjustable neoprene strap.
 While you can wear it anywhere on your arm, Scosche recommends the forearm.
 (I did my initial tests with it in that location, as well.)
 It uses an 8-hour rechargeable battery, so you can plug it in after workouts as you might with an Apple Watch.